Bunch-of-cells/BrainFuck-Compiler/README.md

 # BrainFuck-Compiler

 This is a BrainFuck Compiler written purely in Rust.
-It converts BrainFuck code to C code, and then finally machine language, thus generating an executable.
+It is a source-to-source compiler.
+It converts BrainFuck code to C code, and then finally machine code.

-As of now, this compiler is able to draw a mandelbrot set in 0.25 seconds. take a look at mandelbrot.bf for the program
+This compiler is able to compile the mandelbrot set in just 0.25 seconds.
+Take a look at mandelbrot.bf for the program

 # Setup
 You need to install Rust to make the executable.
 If you are on Linux you can find a pre-compiled executable in target/release/brainfuck.

 # Bugs
-If you run the executable with no arguments, the stdin interpreter sstarts running.
+If you run the executable with no arguments, the stdin interpreter starts running.
 But when you start writing anything it does not show up on the console.
+Also this compiler is not very optimized.

 # Usage
 You can invoke the program like this: